a-zy-lee/Mechanics_Demo_Models_UCD/README.md

 # Mechanics_Demo_Models_UCD
-These models demonstrate mechanical concepts for a fun walk in UCD.
+This repository contains the model designs for a "mechanics fun walk" in UCD, for the School of Mechanical and Materials Engineering.
-This work was done by Aidan Lee for the School of Mechanical and Materials Engineering, UCD.
+These models demonstrate mechanical concepts for educational and recreational purposes.

 This repository contains the model designs.
 Here, you will find:
 1. A parts list.